tonytw1/nominatim-ac/README.md

 ### Local development

-This is a Spring Boot project with a Gradle build.
+This is a Spring Boot / Kotlin project with a Gradle build.

-Configuration is in the file named application.properties.
+Configuration is in the file named `application.properties`.

-The tests are expecting to see a Postgres Nominatim 3.7 schema containing a June 2021 Great Britain import on localhost port 5432 (which is where nominatim-docker would be).
+The tests are expecting to see a Postgres Nominatim 3.7 schema containing a June 2021 Great Britain import on localhost port 5432.

 Start Elasticsearch:
 ```